Skip to content

 What is the ROI of automation for a home service business?

+The average home service automation platform pays for itself in 18 days and generates a 19.7:1 ROI over 12 months.
+At scale, 12-month ROI ranges from 22:1 to 45:1 depending on business size and average job value, with businesses handling higher-ticket services like HVAC system replacements and repiping at the top of that range.
 Businesses using marketing automation average a $5.44 return for every dollar spent, a 544% ROI over three years.
+For SMS specifically, the return is higher: businesses generate an average of $71 for every $1 spent on SMS marketing, and automated SMS flows generate up to 30 times more revenue per recipient than one-off broadcast messages because they trigger on real customer actions rather than calendar blasts.
+Missed-call text-back alone generates an average of $3,500 in additional monthly revenue for a typical home service business.
 Service businesses that adopt AI-driven automation tools achieve 4.3 times ROI in the first year.
 For home services specifically, most clients reach positive ROI within the first 30 days through no-show reduction alone.
 Cutting no-shows by 50% for a business with 30 weekly field appointments recovers $5,000 to $10,000 per month in wasted technician time.
-The larger gains compound over time: automated follow-up sequences recover 20 to 30% of quotes that never closed, missed-call text-back captures leads that would have gone to a competitor, and automated review requests build the Google rating that reduces your cost per lead from paid ads.
+The larger gains compound over time: maintenance agreement customers generate 2.1 times more repair revenue annually than one-time service customers and carry a 340% higher lifetime value, automated follow-up sequences recover 20 to 30% of quotes that never closed, missed-call text-back captures leads that would have gone to a competitor, and automated review requests build the Google rating that reduces your cost per lead from paid ads.
 Contractors who run consistent SMS campaigns report that the channel drives 11 to 20% of their total annual revenue, from a combination of seasonal outreach, reactivation campaigns, and quote follow-ups to contacts who never booked.

 What is the biggest automation mistake contractors make?